prsanjay/js-tasks/8-Sep-2017/execises.md

 - Implement Bubble sort algorith in JavaScript.

 - Let's say you have 3 urls of images.
 Now show a random image on the page load.
 Add a button on the page.
-Show replace image with random image on click of the button.
+Replace image with random image on click of the button.

 - Prompt user to enter a sting for user.
 Now from the input string count the number of vowels and display to the user.